 Ideally, treatments for hayfever should begin 6 months prior to the hayfever season, in order to greatly reduce the severity of hayfever and this may even prevent hayfever symptoms from arising.
 If you miss the 6 month pre-season treatments, then definitely come into the clinic when the very first signs appear, because it is much easier to treat in the early stages, before the symptoms fully set in.

 The best way to keep clear of hayfever is to avoid all allergens.
 However, as it is practically impossible to completely avoid all your triggers, you can often take steps to reduce your exposure: like staying indoors on days where there is a strong, hot, dry wind blowing, or when there is a high level of pollen in the air.
-For example, in 2016 there was a lot of spring growth in the grasslands across western Victoria after a wet winter, and the winds carried huge amounts of airborne grass pollen into the urban areas of the city of Melbourne, because grasses and weeds usually have a lighter pollen which can travel vast distances on the wind.
-If a heavy rain occurs at this time, the grass pollen can absorb the moisture and burst into smaller particles, which can get into the small bronchial tubes in the lungs and cause an allergic reaction, which is sometimes called “thunderstorm asthma”.
+Turn air conditioners to recycle.
+For example, in November 2016 there was a lot of spring growth in the grasslands across western Victoria after a wet winter, and the winds carried huge amounts of airborne grass pollen into the urban areas of the city of Melbourne, because grasses and weeds usually have a lighter pollen which can travel vast distances on the wind.
+If a heavy rain occurs at this time, the grass pollen can absorb the moisture and burst into fine, tiny particles, which can get into the small bronchial tubes in the lungs and cause an allergic reaction, which is sometimes called “thunderstorm asthma”.

 Planting Australian native plants in your garden may be helpful because these generally have less and heavier pollen, and are bird or insect pollinated, rather than wind pollinated.
 Just be aware that some of the more fragrant Australian native flowers can still affect sensitive noses.
 Introduced species, like deciduous trees are generally wind pollinated.
 Also, try to keep the lawns mowed regularly to stop the grass from pollinating, although this will not stop the airborne pollen blowing in from the surrounding park-lands and homes.